-6. Next Steps
+6. Conclusions

-This report is mainly focused on the architectural and functional description of the IPR Authoring tool & Transaction Management Strategies for iPRODUCE Social Manufacturing Missions.
-The IPR Authoring Tool includes several software components developed in the first 18 months of the Task.
+This deliverable represents the second and final version, encompassing the comprehensive architectural and functional description of the IPR Authoring tool and Transaction Management Strategies for iPRODUCE Social Manufacturing Missions.
+All the proposed objectives have been successfully accomplished in this version.